rsocket/rsocket/quark/README.md

  - rxserver.q -- a TCK server
  - rxclient.q -- a TCK client

-Because quark does not have its own runtime you need to choose a language to use in order to run quark compiled code.
-This readme will assume python, however java, ruby, and javascript should work similarly if all the necessary dependencies are available.
+Because Quark does not have its own runtime you need to choose a language to use in order to run quark compiled code.
+This README will assume Python, however Java, Ruby, and JavaScript should work similarly if all the necessary dependencies are available.

-To install the quark compiler, first use pip to install the datawire-quark package and then run quark --version to verify that it
+To install the Quark compiler, first use `pip` to install the datawire-quark package and then run `quark --version` to verify that it
 worked:

     # pip install --user --upgrade datawire-quark
     # quark --version
     Quark 0.5.1

-Note: depending on your platform you may need to add ~/.local/bin to your path.
+Note: depending on your platform you may need to add `~/.local/bin` to your path.

 You can now use the compiler to build the test suite, client, and server: